 A few of us at Blister also ended up spending time on several Wagner skis before, during, and after the Summit.
 One of those skis is the one we’re talking about here: a 106mm-wide model that’s designed to be light enough for days of human-powered days in the backcountry, but stable enough to hold up to days lapping the resort.

-Several of us were quite impressed by this ski (which Wagner is calling the “Summit 106”), so let’s dive in:
+Several of us were quite impressed by this ski (which Wagner is calling the “Summit 106” and is now available to buy from them), so let’s dive in: